- Head of blue collars' union Michel Parent faces criminal charges

 Montreal's mayor immediately condemned the actions of the protesters, calling the demonstration "savage and unacceptable."

-"The thing that I've been asking since Day 1... was to make sure that we protect democracy and that we have security," Mayor Denis Coderre said in a news conference Friday afternoon.
+"The thing that I've been asking since Day 1... was to make sure that we protect democracy and that we have security," Mayor Denis Coderre said at a news conference Friday afternoon.

 Coderre said 39 municipal employees — 30 firefighters, four white collar and five blue collar workers — will be suspended without pay in connection with the protest.